diyahir/ETH-TOKYO-2023-Rate-Limits/README.md

 There are easy points of integration that you must do to have your protocol circuitBreaker properly set up.

-1. Register token if needed
+1. Register tokens if applicable
 2. Add contracts to circuit breaker
 3. use 'ProtectedContract's internal functions to move funds out of the protocol (not needed for moving assets within your protocol's contracts)